d-lord/d-lord.github.io/_posts/2017-10-23-performance-profiling-in-python-3.6.md

 Now that I've written it, tested it, profiled it, and used it, it might be worth submitting as a pull request to the Emojinator project.

+## Update

+It's been submitted to [slack-emojinator](https://github.com/smashwilson/slack-emojinator)!
+I recommend the project in general as more fully-featured, and particularly once the aiohttp code goes in.

 ### Bibliography

 Thanks to: